Tecktron/html-partials-compiler/README.md

 * [ ] _Annotate code_ - Code could use some comments.

 * [ ] _Add in path recursion_ - As of current, in order to perform recursion, you need to either string the commands or adjust the paths to be that of the top file.
 It would be a nice feature to be able to have the app parse the partials on their level.

+* [ ] _Caching_ - possibly caching the partials during execution so they don't need to be re-read or re-executed.

 * [ ] _Performance enhancements_ - I wrote this in a hasty way to get it done and be useful for my need.
 There are many ways to do things faster, better and even asynchronously.